cartesi/docs/docs/tutorials/gpg-verify/full-dapp.md

 }
 ```

-As detailed in the [previous section](../gpg-verify/cartesi-machine.md#full-machine-implementation), our DApp's Cartesi Machine specifies two input flash drives, one for an arbitrary document and another for an associated digital signature that asserts the authenticity and integrity of the document's contents.
+As detailed in the [previous section](../gpg-verify/cartesi-machine.md#full-machine-implementation), our dApp's Cartesi Machine specifies two input flash drives, one for an arbitrary document and another for an associated digital signature that asserts the authenticity and integrity of the document's contents.
 This is reflected in the `drives` definition within the `instantiate` method, which in this implementation establishes a total limit of 1024 bytes (log<sub>2</sub> size `10`) for each input drive content.

 In the code above, the input data itself is arbitrarily defined so as to match the test data we used [before](../gpg-verify/ext2-gpg.md#test-data).
 However, as discussed in the [preceding section](../gpg-verify/cartesi-machine.md), the actual data submitted to the Cartesi Machine is required to have its content length encoded in each drive's four initial bytes.
 This is achieved by calling the method `prependDataWithContentLength` and using that method's output in the computation instantiation.

 ## Deployment and execution